lexlexlexdev/lexlexlex-pi-extensions/lexlexlex-permission-gates/SECURITY-REVIEW.md

 ## Status note

-An earlier iteration overrode the built-in `bash` tool to add an agent-supplied `explanation` parameter (shown in gate prompts, blocked-if-missing).
-It was **removed**: tool registration is last-write-wins across extensions, and other installed packages that also override `bash` raced for ownership, making the field unreliable and occasionally deadlocking risky commands.
-The hardened command matching developed alongside it was kept.
+The extension overrides the built-in `bash` tool to add an optional agent-supplied `explanation` parameter, displayed in gate prompts and tool cards.
+It is **advisory only**: commands are never blocked for omitting it.
+Because tool registration is last-write-wins across extensions and other packages may also override `bash`, the gates re-assert ownership on `session_start` and before each agent turn.

 ## Threat model